The Maximin Support Method: An Extension of the D'Hondt Method to Approval-Based Multiwinner Elections: Introduction

 The remainder of this paper is organized as follows.
-Section~\ref{sec:not} provides a summary of the main notations and symbols used throughout this study.
-Section~\ref{sec:highOv} reviews the D'Hondt method and its main properties.
-Section~\ref{sec:req1} defines the requirements that should be fulfilled by an extension of the D'Hondt method for approval ballots.
-Section~\ref{sec:support} introduces the concept of {\it support} used in the development of the proposed extension.
-Section~\ref{sec:odh} describes the proposed (iterative) extension and an example is presented.
-Section~\ref{sec:odhprop} provides proofs to demonstrate that the proposed extension fulfills all the requirements defined in section~\ref{sec:req1}.
-The last two sections,~\ref{sec:comp} and~\ref{sec:concl}, compare the proposed extension with other available voting systems (including the other rule proposed in this paper), and some concluding remarks are also given.
+Section~\ref{sec:not} provides a summary of the main notations and symbols used throughout the paper.
+Section~\ref{sec:dhondt} reviews the D'Hondt method of apportionment, and Section~\ref{sec:support} introduces the concept of support distributions, on which the new method is based.
+The \ms method is defined in Section~\ref{sec:odh} and its axiomatic properties are analyzed in Section~\ref{sec:odhprop}.
+Section~\ref{sec:comp} compares the \ms method with other extensions of the D'Hondt method, and Section~\ref{sec:concl} concludes.